mikeqfu/pydriosm/README.md

 **(Version 1.0.8)**

-This package provides helpful utilities for researchers to easily download and read/parse the OpenStreetMap data extracts (in **.osm.pbf** and **.shp.zip**) which are available at [Geofabrik's free download server](https://download.geofabrik.de/) and [BBBike.org](https://www.bbbike.org/).
+This package provides helpful utilities for researchers to easily download and read/parse the OpenStreetMap data extracts (in **.osm.pbf** and **.shp.zip**) which are available at the free download servers: [Geofabrik](https://download.geofabrik.de/) and [BBBike](https://www.bbbike.org/).
 In addition, it also provides a convenient way to import/dump the parsed data to, and load it from, a PostgreSQL sever.

 (Note that the package is written in Python 3.x and tested only on Windows operating system and might not be compatible with Python 2.x. or other operating systems)